 As an actor, I supported myself 'between engagements' as an interpreter for Italian manufacturers.
 I worked at trade shows, selling everything from gold jewelry to shoes, fabric, wine, silk ties and cheese.
 One company I worked for made hair products, permanent wave devices that they insisted the interpreters wear during the showtwo-foot high cones that looked like dunce caps.

 Throughout all this, I did get some acting gigsin regional theatres in Oregon, Michigan and Massachusetts, in workshop productions in NYC.
 I shot a film called OVER THE EDGE in Colorado, Matt Dillon's first picture, which finally gave me my SAG card.
-If you're interested, here's a link to an article about the moviecalled by some the best teen exploitation film.
 Eventually, I had my first child and went back to school.
 I graduated from General Studies at Columbia with a degree in Literature/Writing, and soon after, we moved up here to the country.
 Within six months, we'd bought a lovely old building at auction from a bank.
 The next spring we opened a restaurant, the Blue Plate, which would later be the inspiration for my Abby Silvernale series.
 Three years after and ten years older, we sold it.

 Since then, I've limited my food preparation to dinner, and focused on my writing.